A thought partner for nonprofit leaders navigating growth, complexity, and the systems shaping their work

 How I approach this work

-• I approach this work as a thought partner—creating space to step back from the day-to-day, get clear on what matters most, and move forward with greater alignment.
+• I approach this work as a thought partner—creating space to step back from the day-to-day, make sense of what’s actually happening, and move forward with greater clarity and alignment.

-That means listening closely, asking thoughtful questions, and helping make sense of complexity without losing what makes the work meaningful.
+That means listening closely, asking thoughtful questions, and helping surface what may not yet be fully visible—patterns, assumptions, and dynamics shaping the work behind the scenes.

 I work alongside leaders as a peer, not an evaluator—someone they can be honest with about what’s working, what’s not, and what feels uncertain.

 This is a space where you don’t have to prove your worth or defend your work.
-Where the realities of growth can be named honestly and worked through with care.
+Where the realities of growth, tension, and complexity can be named honestly and worked through with care.

 • My values are shaped by my lived experience and informed by frameworks rooted in equity, community knowledge, and systems thinking.